jromania-sykes/cleaning_data_course_project/README.md

 This project transforms the original performs prescribed transformations on the Human Activity Recognition Using Smartphones Dataset
 Version 1.0.
 This dataset can be found here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This will be subsequently refereed to as the SMARTPHONE WEARABLE 1.0 Dataset.
+This will be subsequently referred to as the SMARTPHONE WEARABLE 1.0 Dataset.

 Files